How to get rid of fleas and stop them biting your cat.

 When a pupa gets vacuumed up it often hatches in the vacuum bag.
 The bag should be closed and removed or the canister emptied every time you vacuum your pet's areas, otherwise the fleas might hatch and find their way out of the vacuum.

 Although your cat probably does not approve of frequent vacuuming it is a highly effective and harmless way of controlling fleas in cats.
+Some cats actually like it.

 House Sprays and Fog Bombs